MW-GAN: Multi-Warping GAN for Caricature Generation with Multi-Style Geometric Exaggeration: Introduction

 In summary, the contributions of our work are as follows:

-\begin{enumerate} \item Our method is the first to focus on geometric diversity in caricature generation, and propose a GAN-based framework that can generate caricatures with arbitrary texture and exaggeration styles.
+\begin{enumerate} \item Our method is the first to focus on the diversity of geometric exaggeration in caricature generation, and we propose a GAN-based framework that can generate caricatures with arbitrary texture and exaggeration styles.

-\item Our framework can unsupervisedly learn the relations between image styles, shape exaggerations and the corresponding latent code spaces in a dual way design, so that the style and exaggeration of generated caricatures can also be set through caricature samples.
+\item Our framework proposes a dual way design to learn more meaningful relations between the image style/shape exaggeration spaces and their corresponding latent code spaces, and enables the specification of the styles and exaggerations of generated caricatures from caricature samples.

 \item To preserve the identity of the subject in the photo, we also deploy identity recognition loss in both image space and landmark space when training the network, which leads to remarkable improvement in the quality of generated caricatures. \end{enumerate}